alexzel/bad-words-next/README.md

-  specialChars?: RegExp // Special chars to allow on word start and word end - default value /\d|[!@#$%^&*()[\];:'",.?\-_=+~`|]|a|(?:the)|(?:el)|(?:la)/ spaceChars?: string[] // Pseudo space chars, a list of values for `_` symbol in a dictionary word string - default value ['', '.', '-', '_', ';', '|'] confusables?: string[] // List of ids to apply transformations from `confusables` npm package - default ['en', 'es', 'de'] }
+  specialChars?: RegExp // Special chars to allow on word start and word end - default value /\d|[!@#$%^&*()[\];:'",.?\-_=+~`|]|a|(?:the)|(?:el)|(?:la)/ spaceChars?: string[] // Pseudo space chars, a list of values for `_` symbol in a dictionary word string - default value ['', '.', '-', '_', ';', '|'] confusables?: string[] // List of ids to apply transformations from `confusables` npm package - default ['en', 'es', 'de'] maxCacheSize?: number // Max items to store in cache - default value 100 }
 ```